Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

         x, y = batch
         y_hat = self(batch)

-        # on dp or ddp2 if we did softmax now it would be wrong
+        # on dp if we did softmax now it would be wrong
         # because batch is actually a piece of the full batch
         return y_hat